 References

 1. Centers for Disease Control and Prevention.
 Genetics basics.
-Available at: https://www.cdc.gov/genomics/about/basics.htm.
+Available at: : https://www.cdc.gov/genomics-and-health/about/index.html.
 Last accessed November 2020.

 2. Genetic Support Foundation.
 Carrier screening.
 Available at: https://www.geneticsupport.org/genetics-pregnancy/prenatal-screening-tests/carrier-screening/.
 Last accessed November 2020.